Homepage

 A full publication list can be found here.
 My research is supported by NSF TILOS and a gift from Amazon AWS AI.

-Philosophy of Probability & Statistics, History of Probabilistic Ideas, Causality, Financial Markets, Asset Pricing Models, Quantitative Portfolio Management, 13th-15th Century Persian Poetry, Contemporary History, and Politics.
+Philosophy of Probability, History of Probabilistic Ideas, Causality and Causal Inference, Financial Markets, Quantitative Portfolio Management, 13th-15th Century Persian Poetry, Contemporary Persian Poetry, Politics, U.S. Immigration Law, Federal Civil Litigation, and Antiquarian Books.

 I could fill Volumes with Descriptions of Temples and Palaces, Paintings, Sculptures, Tapestry, Porcelaine, &c. &c. &c. — if I could have time.
 But I could not do this without neglecting my duty.
 The Science of Government it is my Duty to study, more than all other Studies Sciences: the Art of Legislation and Administration and Negotiation, ought to take Place, indeed to exclude in a manner all other Arts.
 I must study Politicks and War that my sons may have liberty to study Painting and Poetry Mathematicks and Philosophy.
 My sons ought to study Mathematicks and Philosophy, Geography, natural History, Naval Architecture, navigation, Commerce and Agriculture, in order to give their Children a right to study Painting, Poetry, Musick, Architecture, Statuary, Tapestry and Porcelaine.